tburrows13/SpidertronEngineer/README.md

 - Allow entering other vehicles directly from the Spidertron
 - Proper Spidertron corpse with inventory upon death
 - Quick switch between different weapon slots
-- Spidertron Engineer will be affected by
+- Let path speed bonuses affect the Spidertron

-Let me know if you're enjoying this mod, and leave feedback and bug reports
+Let me know if you're enjoying this mod, and leave feedback and bug reports in the mod discussion tab.